Trigger Warning: Abortion.

 But all it did, was make the monster bigger.

 I stopped loving myself completely.
-That’s when things got bad.
+That’s when things got really bad.

 It was like I had this glow around me, that people could just see how hurt I was.